 Me2/ includes people who have either directly or indirectly experienced the impact of mental illness – so this includes everyone!

 Me2/Orchestra–Boston: Rehearsals are held on Mondays from 7:00 – 9:00 p.m. at Hope Central Church in Jamaica Plain, conveniently located close to public transportation.
-Rehearsals for the fall session of the 2016–17 season begin in September (check our calendar of events page for the specifics).
+The orchestra rehearses from September through May of each year.
 New members are accepted at various points throughout the season.

 If you are interested in joining either of the Burlington or Boston-based Me2/Orchestras, please email us: firstname.lastname@example.org.
 We would love to hear from you and will respond promptly with more information.